 You will also choose to pursue a U.S. Coast Guard deck or engine license.
 Both license programs require membership in the college’s regiment of cadets.
 Earning a Coast Guard license does not require military service.

 In the deck program, you will focus on learning navigation, cargo handling and a variety of ship systems.
+When you graduate, you will receive an associate of applied science degree and a U.S. Coast Guard limited tonnage - deck license.

 The engine program focuses on powering and controlling a ship’s engine and energy systems.
+When you graduate, you will receive an associate of applied science degree and a U.S. Coast Guard assistant engineer license.

 Part of your degree will include hands-on internships, usually with a shipping company, to help you gain the knowledge and skills that will help you find a job upon graduation.